juju/docs/src/en/wip-storage.md

 - Unit/machine placement is currently disabled if storage is specified.
 - Charm deployment currently does not check for mount-point conflicts.
 - Charm upgrade does not currently check for incompatible changes to storage requirements in deployed charms.
-- storage-add command: this is being worked on now, and will hopefully be ready soon.
+- storage-add command: this is being worked on now, and will be ready for Juju 1.25.
 - MAAS storage provider.
 - For LXC (local provider or not), you must currently set "allow-lxc-loop-mounts" for the loop storage provider to work.
 With the default AppArmor profile, LXC does not permit containers to mount loop devices.
 By setting allow-lxc-loop-mounts=true, you are explicitly enabling this, and access to all loop devices on the host.
 - For LXC only, loop devices should but are not currently marked as "persistent".
 This is because loop devices remain in use even after the container is destroyed.
 As such, you will need to use "losetup" to detach loop devices that were allocated by containers.